floravalues/value-full-code-supreme/README.md

         return
     end
     local YourOffer = Trade:FindFirstChild("YourOffer")
-    local v136 = not YourOffer
     local TheirOffer = Trade:FindFirstChild("TheirOffer")
-    if not v136 then
-        v136 = not TheirOffer
-        if not v136 then v136 = not YourOffer.Visible or not TheirOffer.Visible end
+    if not YourOffer or not TheirOffer or not YourOffer.Visible or not TheirOffer.Visible then t2.value31()
-    end
-    if v136 then
-        t2.value31()
         return
     end